VincentTam/vincenttam.github.io/source/_posts/2014-11-09-mathjax-local-configuration-file.markdown

 I googled "mathjax local config long", and found a message from [this page][src] extremely useful.

-{% blockquote Davide P. Cervone http://goo.gl/WzV2w3 Re: Local configuration file processing is extremly slow (~15 sec) %}
+{% blockquote Davide P. Cervone http://goo.gl/WzV2w3 Re: Local configuration file processing is extremely slow (~15 sec) %}
 <p>You are missing the <code>loacComplete()</code> line in your configuration file, so MathJax waits 15 seconds before timing out and going on without it.
 Add</p><pre><code>Mathjax.Ajax.loadComplete("[Mathjax]/config/local/font.js");
 </code></pre><p>at the bottom of your font configuration file and that should take care of it for you.</p>
 {% endblockquote %}